 Conveyancing in the Isle of Man is an activity ‘reserved’ for our Isle of Man legal professionals who are called ‘Advocates’.
 Typically you should budget £1650-£2250+vat for legal fees (plus disbursements) for a property purchase.

 What are Isle of Man Land Registry Fees in relation to Isle of Man Investment Property ?

-Local agents Cowley Groves issued a guide here and you can see the underlying legislation within the Land Registration General Fees and Duty Order 2019 which details the fees payable.
-You can also download a calculator from the Isle of Man Government here.
+You can see the underlying legislation within the Land Registration General Fees and Duty Order 2023 which details the fees payable.
+You can also access the calculator from the Isle of Man Government here.

 Are capital gains taxes payable on the disposal of Isle of Man Investment property ?